-It teaches you to focus your mind on the here and now, to be aware of the space you are moving in, to concentrate on yourself in that space, to reconnect with your body by paying attention to all that is going on at the present moment.
-This awareness of being allows you to notice and change what you are doing now rather than dwelling on it or even regretting it later.
+It teaches us to focus our mind on the here and now, to be aware of the space we are moving in, to concentrate on ourselves in that space, to reconnect with our body by paying attention to all that is going on at the present moment.
+This awareness of being allows us to notice and change what we are doing now rather than dwelling on it or even regretting it later.

 Is there a difference between mindfulness and meditation?